jamesyoungGHusername/SocialNetworkButItsJustAnApi/README.md

   # Description

     A mongoose back-end for a hypothetical social media platform, made for a course at DU.
+It saves "users" along with their friends lists, and lists of "thoughts" and "reactions" posted by those users.

   ## Table of Contents